 Catherine spent the next seven years, virtually a prisoner and in complete penury.
 Henry VII gave her little to live on and her pitiful pleas to her father for money survive in her letters.
 She was forced to sell the plate and jewels she had brought with her when she married Arthur.
 Henry VII finally died in the summer of 1509 and Catherine was free to marry the golden prince Harry.

 Catherine and Henry VIII were married June 11, 1509.
 They were crowned together at Westminster Abbey on June 24.
 Catherine was 23 and Henry was just 18.
 The marriage was very successful in the beginning.
 Catherine and Henry were intellectual equals and enjoyed many pastimes together.
 They read, played music, danced, and had many deep discussions.
-Catherine immediately became pregnant and had a stillborn son in January 1511.
-Another son was born on New Years Day of 1511 but only lived 52 days.
+Catherine immediately became pregnant and had a stillborn child in January 1510.
+A son was born on New Years Day of 1511 but only lived 52 days.
 Catherine would become pregnant many times but only one child survived childhood, the Princess Mary, born February 18, 1516.